coddelin/docs-v8-JsEngine/blog/tracing-js-dom.md

 ---
-title: 'Tracing from JS to the DOM and back again'
+title: "Tracing from JS to the DOM and back again"
-author: 'Ulan Degenbaev, Alexei Filippov, Michael Lippautz, and Hannes Payer — the fellowship of the DOM'
+author: "Ulan Degenbaev, Alexei Filippov, Michael Lippautz, and Hannes Payer — the fellowship of the DOM"
 avatars:
-  - 'ulan-degenbaev'
+  - "ulan-degenbaev"
-  - 'michael-lippautz'
+  - "michael-lippautz"
-  - 'hannes-payer'
+  - "hannes-payer"
 date: 2018-03-01 13:33:37
 tags:
   - internals
   - memory
-description: 'Chrome’s DevTools can now trace and snapshot C++ DOM objects and display all reachable DOM objects from JavaScript with their references.'
+description: "Chrome’s DevTools can now trace and snapshot C++ DOM objects and display all reachable DOM objects from JavaScript with their references."
-tweet: '969184997545562112'
+tweet: "969184997545562112"
 ---
 Debugging memory leaks in Chrome 66 just became much easier.
 Chrome’s DevTools can now trace and snapshot C++ DOM objects and display all reachable DOM objects from JavaScript with their references.
 This feature is one of the benefits of the new C++ tracing mechanism of the V8 garbage collector.